 Why do butterflies and plants need each other?

 Butterflies are pollinators, meaning they transfer pollen from one flower to another, encouraging fertilization, seed production, and fruit production for plants, according to Pollinator.org.

-Many of the plants we depend on for food, fabric, medicine, and other uses require pollination by butterflies or other pollinators, so it’s vital that we support pollinators — not only for their survival (because butterflies' diets mostly consist of plant nectar; and also because there is evidence that butterflies and other pollinators’ populations are suffering, Pollinator.org noted), but also for our own survival.
-One way to do this is by planting butterflies’ native plants in our yards.
+Many of the plants we depend on for food, fabric, medicine, and other uses require pollination by butterflies or other pollinators, so we must support pollinators — not only for their survival (because butterflies' diets mostly consist of plant nectar; and also because there is evidence that butterflies and other pollinator's populations are suffering, Pollinator.org noted), but also for our survival.
+One way to do this is by planting butterflies' native plants in our yards.